kratapps/sf-plugin/README.md

   $ sf kratapps sfdmu csv2yaml

 FLAG DESCRIPTIONS
-  -o, --schema-org=<value>  Org to describe the objects.
+  -o, --target-org=<value>  Org to describe the objects.

     When objects are described, fields such as numbers or booleans are parsed correctly and not retained as strings.
 ```

 ## `sf kratapps sfdmu prepare backup`

-BETA command.
+Simplify data backups into git using the SFDMU plugin.

 ```
 USAGE